Kagunda10/stockx_scraper/README.md

 # stockx_scraper
-This is a Stockx Scraper that returns item(s) based on the SKU provided as input.
-The Repo includes Slack integraton
+This is a Stockx Scraper developed using Python 3 that returns item(s) based on the SKU provided as input.
+The Repo includes Slack integraton.